Total Wipeout: The Wipeout Zone

 The course was almost identical, albeit with the UK only ever using the "waterfall" version of the WaterWall obstacle, never the "Waterjet" version.
 The American version's 4-part "Launch Pads" section was changed to the "rolling beam", followed by two Launch Pads.
 Finally, American contestants heard a horn when their time exceeded that of a previous contestant, whereas British contestants were not told of their opponents' times until after they complete the course.
 One significant change of the rules in the American version is that if a contestant wiped out on an obstacle in the Zone, they had to go back to the start of that obstacle and re-attempt it until they cleared it but in Season 7 the contestants were allowed to skip the obstacle once they fell off.

-As a publicly funded broadcaster, large prizes are extremely rare on BBC gameshows.
-In that context, the prize money was relatively low at £10,000, though this is tax-free, as are all British gameshow prizes.
+The prize money was relatively low at £10,000, though this is tax-free, as are all British gameshow prizes.
 American winners received $50,000 (approx £30,000).